sdimon13/leetCode/README.md

 ## Description

 This repository contains my solutions to problems from [LeetCode](https://leetcode.com/).
-I am using Go for solving the problems, and each solution includes comments explaining my approach.
+I am using Go and MySql for solving the problems, and each solution includes comments explaining my approach.

 ## How to Use